open-cluster-management-io/open-cluster-management-io.github.io/content/en/docs/concepts/addon.md

 ### Default configurations

-In `ClusterManagementAddOn`, `spec.supportedConfigs` is a list of configuration types supported by add-on. `defaultConfig` represents the namespace and name of the default add-on configuration.
-In scenario where all add-ons have a same configuration.
+In `ClusterManagementAddOn`, `spec.supportedConfigs` is a list of configuration types supported by the add-on. `defaultConfig` represents the namespace and name of the default add-on configuration.
+In scenarios where all add-ons have the same configuration.
+Only one configuration of the same group and resource can be specified in the `defaultConfig`.

-In the below example, add-ons on all the clusters will use "default-deploy-config".
+In the example below, add-ons on all the clusters will use "default-deploy-config" and "default-example-config".

 ```yaml
 apiVersion: addon.open-cluster-management.io/v1alpha1